This is the story of my journey in ECS 210 in the way I understand the curriculum, agency, uncomfortable learnings, and future growth.

-I do not remember doing any stories on these matters in school.
+I do not remember too many single stories in school from memory, but I am sure there are many that I have experienced or witnessed.
+This could also be from my background as a white settler.
 I do remember my teacher briefly talking in my one class that we should watch what we say regarding local news as we do not know who those peoples families are and the people that event impacted the most.
 One of these stories was about a murder and a man committing suicide which the siblings of that individual went to our school.
 Before that I do remember people making horrible comments about that person and cannot imagine what those siblings were feeling if they heard what I did.
 This really made me think that I do have to watch what I say and know that every event impacts others and that I cannot think that these events are not impacting anyone I know or around me.
 Also that we may not know the full story of what happened.

 The way I was taught mathematics back in high school was very oppressive and discriminating towards students as it only focused on doing the problems individually and then regurgitate that knowledge by a unit test.
 Also this way of teaching did not go into anyone’s culture or ways of knowing just sticking to the way the textbook said it has to be done.
 This shows how Eurocentric my learning was and further shows how distant it is from Indigenous ways of knowing.
 Indigenous knowledge has been spread throughout the generations in the stories they tell and this math did not incorporate any background or even vocalizing what you know.
 Another way this is off from the indigenous people is how they internalize what they know verse western knowledge which externalizes everything.
 The indigenous people work in generalization of their communities so they know enough about everything while western people work on specialization such as being a doctor, teacher, tradesperson and so on.
 This shows how our ways of math are formed as we look at the subjects found in school being workplace, pre-calculus, foundations, and so on.
 Indigenous people would definitely only be looking at the general instead of picking particular areas to specialize in.
 Everything that is taught in mathematics only focus on the ways western people have done it and needs to come to a conclusion on ways to incorporate both ways of knowing.